MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/console/index.md

 > Learn how to manage alerts in the [Manage Alerts](alerts/) tutorial.

 ### Monitor app crashes
 App crashes are visualized on the {{ site.data.keys.mf_analytics_console_short }} (**Apps → Crashes**), where you can quickly view crashes and act on them accordingly.
-Crash logs are collected on the device by default and sent to the server once the application is running again.
+Crash logs are collected on the device by default and sent to the server *once the application is running again*.
 When crash logs are sent to the analytics server, they automatically populate the crash charts.

 ### Monitor server and network data
 The {{ site.data.keys.mf_analytics_console_short }} monitors network data when it is sent to the Analytics Server, and allows the user to query this information in different ways (**Infrastructure → Servers and Networks**).